 The data collected by Buffer in its State of Social 2019 report show an awareness of the strategic role of social media in marketing activities.
 Social media is very important to 58.8% of brands, and 43.4% say that social media marketing has helped their business.

-Can a good Social Media Strategy replace traditional marketing?
+Can a good corporate Social Media Strategy replace traditional marketing?

 To get results, marketing and corporate communication must reflect your business plan for both online and offline.
 An integrated, structured, and managed strategy is necessary to achieve goals both large and small.
 Many of the advantages that you can achieve through social media are because of the very nature of digital, those spontaneous opportunities to reach users in the right place at the right time.